hibou-io/odoo-newrelic/README.rst

 * PostgreSQL and Python metrics are easily visible.
 * Front end page metrics (page rendering) is enabled by default. (only on the front end)
 * Works in threaded (workers=0) and multi process (workers>0) modes.
+* Configurable function tracing with defaults for a subset of ORM Methods to preserve performance.

 .. image:: https://cloud.githubusercontent.com/assets/744550/16216646/51bb121e-3721-11e6-86de-8e0f728adc93.png
     :alt: 'Main'